Pool and Arthritis

 Exercises in water can be most helpful and enjoyable for people with arthritis.

 Water can provide warmth and support (buoyancy) which can facilitate the exercising of joints affected by arthritis.
 Spas can provide ready access to warm water exercises in the home.
 Soaking in warm water allows muscles to become relaxed which can then make it easier to perform exercises and carry out daily tasks.
 Relaxed muscles can also create an overall feeling of comfort.
-Pool also enable people with arthritis to relax and exercise their joints often in the company of others.
-Pools offer more space than spas allowing for a wider variety and more vigorous exercises.
+Pools also enable people with arthritis to relax and exercise their joints often in the company of others.
+Pools offer more space than spas, allowing for a wider variety and more vigorous exercises.

 In this article

 Provided here is information on the benefits of warm water exercises and specific examples of water exercises that have been helpful for individuals with arthritis.
 At the end of this section is some detailed information for those who are considering using or purchasing a home spa or pool.
-If your doctor or other health professionals advise you to follow a regular program of water exercises and this medical treatment is your primary reason for buying a home spa or pool all or a part of your purchase price may qualify for income tax deduction as a medical expense.
+If your doctor or other health professionals advise you to follow a regular program of water exercises and this medical treatment is your primary reason for buying a home spa or pool, all or a part of your purchase price may qualify for income tax deduction as a medical expense.

 Benefits of water exercise

 Pain in your joints may make you want to hold them very still as moving can be painful.
 However, immobilizing your joints or not using them will over time cause the joints, ligaments and muscles to lose range of motion and weaken.
 Muscles may also shorten and tighten up, causing you to feel more pain and stiffness and be less able to do the things you want to do.